skatkov/rdoc-markdown/README.md

 # Rdoc::Markdown
-Rdoc Generator plugin to generate markdown documentation and search index as sqlite database that goes along with it.
+RDoc plugin to generate markdown documentation and search index as sqlite database for entire content.

 ## Installation